 - We have long standing relationships with our clothing manufacturers (which are either Australian or American owned) and based in Cambodia.
 These are strong partnerships where we have worked together to mitigate any wider sector specific risk.
-We have also used textiles which have been manufactured in Pakistan which has been badly affected by flooding and population displacement.
-With our new Delhi office, we are better able to support suppliers where needed.
-We have made our suppliers of textiles and clothing specifically aware of the human rights violations against Uyghur Muslims in Xinjiang, China and have stated that no cotton sourced from Xinjiang province should be used in any products supplied to or on behalf of Nisbets. - Wooden products are made in several countries, including Vietnam.
-We are currently switching production for these lines to India to improve monitoring and enable the implementation of our forestry management program. - Conflict materials, tin, tantalum, tungsten, and gold are used widely in everyday products either in the manufacture of other materials such as brass and solder, or in components like capacitors and circuit boards.
+We have made our suppliers of textiles and clothing specifically aware of the human rights violations against Uyghur Muslims in Xinjiang, China and have stated that no cotton sourced from Xinjiang province should be used in any products supplied to or on behalf of Nisbets.
+Our Mitre business has joined the Better Cotton Initiative (BCI), which aims to transform cotton production globally by addressing the negative impacts of cotton growing and processing.
+This not-for-profit organisation works with the whole supply chain including farmers and farm workers. - Wood and paper products are made in several countries, where we are implementing our forestry management programme.
+This includes the adoption of the EU Deforestation-free Regulation (EUDR) due diligence practice into the UK, Australia and New Zealand and also the certification of products within scope of the Forest Stewardship Council (FSC) specifications.
+The FSC certification system provides a credible and globally recognized standard for sustainable forest management, allowing consumers to make informed choices when purchasing wood and paper products. - Conflict materials, tin, tantalum, tungsten, and gold are used widely in everyday products either in the manufacture of other materials such as brass and solder, or in components like capacitors and circuit boards.
 Nisbets purchases a wide range of products from taps to appliances that use these materials.
 We recognize that conflict minerals are often correlated with instances of forced labour, although these can also be ethically sourced.
-Whilst we do not engage in direct sourcing from mines and smelters, we are committed to avoiding the use of materials that have fuelled conflict and other rare earth minerals.
+Whilst we do not engage in direct sourcing from mines and smelters, we are committed to avoiding the use of materials that have fueled conflict and other rare earth minerals.
 We expect suppliers to adhere to our requirements as laid out in our Supplier Operating Policy.